By Dave |

 I was FREE to create an elegant yet simple series of online project management related VIDEO Masterclass which have since been constantly tweaked and honed to perfection – and this, my ‘magnificent obsession’ has given me a great lifestyle, doing what I love, living large on the Costa Blanca coastline in Spain while helping HUNDREDS of previously overwhelmed PRINCE2 and project management students pass their exams with ease

 Fast forward to the present

-Today, on this website, I am proud to have over 1200 potential student visits every day, where my Project Management Primer range is sold in nearly 163 countries and regions across the world.
+Today, on this website, I am proud to have over 1200 potential student visits every day, where my Project Management Masterclass range is sold in nearly 163 countries and regions across the world.

 Back when I was a gun for hire it would cost you £650 a day to have me teach Project Management live, and that was 15 years ago – so even those large and expensive classroom training organisations that you can find in major cities couldn’t afford me to teach a room now.